-Prior to founding GSIS, Mr. Kroloff spent nearly two decades in public service, serving in leadership positions in state and federal government, including more than four as Chief of Staff of the US Department of Homeland Security (DHS) from 2009-2013.
+Prior to founding GSIS, Mr. Kroloff served in multiple leadership positions in state and federal government, including more than four years as Chief of Staff of the US Department of Homeland Security (DHS) from 2009-2013.
 In that capacity, he oversaw 240,000 employees, a $60 billion budget and 22 federal agencies.
 He was the principal advisor to the Secretary on all operational and policy functions of the Department, supervised external affairs, managed DHS’s global footprint and was responsible for coordination between the agency and the White House and National Security Council.
 Mr. Kroloff also advised the Homeland Security nominee on the Obama-Biden transition team.

-Mr. Kroloff is a Senior Fellow and Lecturer at Yale's Jackson Institute for Global Affairs and serves on the Board of Advisors for the Truman National Security Project.
-He holds a BA from St. John’s College and a JD from Arizona State University College of Law and resides in Washington, DC with his wife and two children.
+Mr. Kroloff is the Chief Innovation Officer at UC Berkeley’s Center for Security in Politics and is a Fellow at the Progressive Policy Institute.
+He holds a BA from St. John’s College, a JD from Arizona State University College of Law and resides in Washington, DC with his wife and two children.